carlogarciaau/devops-tech-test/Senior DevOps Engineer/README.md

 4. Once terraform completes, it will output the public IP address of the load balancer.
 Setup an `A record` on your DNS service for the domain in the tfvars file and this IP address.
 In a production environment this should be handled by Terraform on Cloud DNS or similar.
 5. Certificate provisioning may take up to an hour to complete.
 Monitor this in [Certificate Manager](https://cloud.google.com/certificate-manager/docs/overview)

-## How to build and deploy the Flask application
-1. Go to the app directory
-2. Go to IAM and grant the Cloud Build Service Account `Cloud Run Admin` and `Service Account User` roles.
-3. Run the following:
-`gcloud builds submit --config cloudbuild.yaml --substitutions=REPO_NAME="flask-app-test",_REGION="australia-southeast1"`.
-This triggers the pipeline as defined in `cloudbuild.yaml`.

 ## Shutting down the infrastructure
-1. Go to the sample-static-website-gcp/terraform directory
+1. Go to the terraform directory
 2. Run `terraform destroy` and review the resources before proceeding.